Britney Spears asks judge to free her from conservatorship - WTMJ

 The conservatorship was put in place as she underwent a mental health crisis in 2008.
 She has credited it with saving her from financial ruin and keeping her a top flight pop star.

 Her father and his attorneys have emphasized that she and her fortune, which court records put at more than $50 million, remain vulnerable to fraud and manipulation.
-Under the law, the burden would be on Spears to prove she is competent to be released and free to make her own choices.
+Under the law, the burden would be on Spears to prove she is competent before the case could end.

 Associated Press Writer Amanda Lee Myers contributed.